simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 RAID 0, also known as striping, is a RAID level that focuses on improving data transfer speeds and performance.
 It achieves this by dividing data into blocks and distributing them across multiple drives simultaneously.

 * The data is striped across the drives, allowing for parallel read and write operations, which significantly enhances the overall throughput.
-* RAID 0 does not provide any redundancy or fault tolerance.
+* RAID 0 doesn't provide any redundancy or fault tolerance.
 If one drive fails, the entire array becomes inaccessible, resulting in data loss.
 * This RAID level is ideal for applications that require high-speed data access, such as video editing and gaming, where performance is prioritized over data redundancy.

 **Key Features of RAID 0**